Thinking of which degree course to take? There are plenty of reasons why you might study marketing.

 Some current marketing roles that may become more important in the future include Market Research Analyst, Marketing Manager, Business Development Manager, and Public Relations Specialist.
 However, there are also some jobs that don’t exist now but may in the next ten years.
 These cover areas like brand identity, bots, and AI.

 For example, you might work as a Sixth Sense Analyst, using AI predictive intelligence to develop new products for customers.
-Or, you might work as a Purpose Planner, building coordinated marketing campaigns for companies who wish to inform customers of their identity, purpose, and commitment to society.
+Or, you might work as a Purpose Planner, building coordinated marketing campaigns for companies that wish to inform customers of their identity, purpose, and commitment to society.

 Other jobs might include Head of Bot Creative, overseeing technical bots, and Data Ethnographer, who will learn to read data from a wide variety of sources to create more successful marketing campaigns.